Implementing High Availability for an Add-on

 Application Scenarios

 CCE offers various add-ons that enhance the cloud native capabilities of clusters.
-These add-ons include features like container scheduling and elasticity, cloud native observability, container networking, storage, and security.
-Helm charts are used to deploy these add-ons.
-Workload pods of the add-ons are deployed on worker nodes within the clusters.
+These add-ons enable features like container scheduling and elasticity, cloud native observability, container networking, storage, and security.
+You can use Helm charts to deploy these add-ons and run their workload pods on worker nodes.

 As add-ons have become more popular, their stability and reliability have become essential requirements.
-By default, CCE implements a policy for add-on deployment where worker nodes have a hard anti-affinity configuration, and AZs have a soft anti-affinity configuration.
+By default, CCE implements a hard anti-affinity rule for add-on deployment on worker nodes and a soft anti-affinity rule on AZs.
 This section explains how to enhance the CCE add-on scheduling policy, allowing you to customize the deployment policy according to your requirements.

-An add-on typically runs as Deployments or DaemonSets.
+An add-on typically runs as a Deployment or DaemonSet.
 By default, DaemonSet pods are deployed on all nodes.
-To ensure HA of the add-on, there are multiple pods, AZ affinity policies, and specified node scheduling configured for Deployments.
+To ensure Deployment HA, configure multiple pods, AZ affinity rules, and specified node scheduling.

-- Increasing the Number of Pods: Multi-pod deployment can effectively prevent service unavailability caused by a single point of failure (SPOF).
+- Increasing the Number of Add-on Pods: Deploy the add-on in multiple pods to prevent service unavailability caused by a fault.

-- Deploying the Add-on in Multiple AZs: Multi-AZ deployment can effectively prevent service unavailability caused by the failure of a single AZ.
+- Deploying the Add-on Pods in Different AZs: Deploy the add-on pods in different AZs to prevent service unavailability caused by the failure of a single AZ.

 Take the CoreDNS add-on as an example.
-This add-on is deployed as two pods by default in the preferred mode, and the scheduling policies are hard anti-affinity for nodes and soft anti-affinity for AZs.
-In this case, two nodes are needed to ensure that all add-on pods in the cluster can run properly, and Deployment pods of the add-on can be preferentially scheduled to nodes in different AZs.
+CoreDNS runs in two Deployment pods by default in the preferred mode.
+It is configured with hard anti-affinity rules for nodes and soft anti-affinity rules for AZs.
+In this case, two nodes are needed to ensure that all the CoreDNS pods in the cluster can run properly, and the add-on pods can be preferentially scheduled to nodes in different AZs.

-The following sections describe how to further improve the add-on SLA.
+The following describes how to further improve the add-on SLA.

-You can adjust the number of CoreDNS pods ensure high performance and HA.
+You can adjust the number of CoreDNS pods to ensure high performance and HA.

 - Log in to the CCE console and click the cluster name to access the cluster console.
 In the navigation pane, choose Add-ons, locate CoreDNS on the right, and click Edit.